 Axolotls are fully aquatic species, so they do not need any land in their habitat.

-The temperature of the water should stay between 60 and 65 F. Tanks should be kept far from air vents or direct sunlight.
+The temperature of the water in the axolotl habitat should stay between 60 and 65 F. Tanks should be kept far from air vents or direct sunlight.
 If the room temperature is not cold enough, water cooling systems are available.

 Fine sand works great as a substrate.
 Hiding spots are important for axolotls; caves, pots, and live plants work perfectly.
 No special lighting is required for axolotls.

 They do not like strong currents.
 A spray bar outlet for the pump to diffuse the water pressure will need to be installed.
 An air stone is required to oxygenate the water too.

 They require a tank that is at least 15-20 gallons.
 The tank must also have a secure lid because axolotls are known for trying to jump out of their tank.
 Your tank should increase by ten gallons for each axolotl added.
 A dry land area isn’t needed because these animals are fully aquatic.
 So is better for your tank to be wide, rather than tall.

 Pure water can be provided by the use of an aquarium pump with an output-reducing spray bar and weekly thirty percent water changes.
 Freshwater testing kits are useful to check water pH and parameters.
 Water parameters are crucial to ensuring your pet axolotl remains healthy.

 If you are thinking about using tap water, be sure to use an amphibian-safe water conditioner to remove chlorine.
 A pH of around 6.5 to 8 should be maintained.
 But there should be no ammonia, nitrates, or nitrite.

 Axolotl Tank Mates

 Unlike most species of fish, axolotls do not usually get sad or stressed by being alone and in some cases, would rather be alone.
 If you want an addition to your axolotl’s tank, your best bet is to purchase another axolotl.